 Upping the vegetable and fruit in kids daily diet is important.
-As discussed in a previous article, eating a heap of veg and including some whole food fats can provide protective and satiating nourishment, whilst helping our children grow big and strong!
+Eating a heap of veg and including some whole food sources of healthy fats can provide protective and satiating nourishment, whilst helping our children grow strong and smart!

-There are some simple ways to boost nutrient density, including sneaking in veg, fruit or legumes wherever you can, like brownies with black beans, adding pureed carrots or pumpkin into cheesy sauces, or having banana nice-cream!
+There are some simple ways to boost nutrient density, including sneaking in veg, fruit or legumes wherever you can, like brownies with black beans, adding pureed carrots or pumpkin into cheesy sauces, or having banana “nice-cream” instead of ice-cream!

 Swap junk with whole foods

-Gradually begin to reduce the amount of discretionary foods present in the fridge and pantry – save them for special occasions – and swap out for better alternatives that can easily be thrown into a lunch box too!
-Think carrot sticks or roasted and spiced chickpeas, fruit with 100% and unsweetened peanut or other nut butter, or dried fruit and nut snacks (like our nutty banana bread balls).
+Gradually begin to reduce the amount of ultra-processed and discretionary foods present in the fridge and pantry – save them for special occasions – and swap out for better alternatives that can easily be thrown into a lunch box too.
+Think carrot sticks or roasted and spiced chickpeas, fruit with 100% and unsweetened peanut or other nut butter, or egg muffins.

-When the packaged foods are not in the house, everyone in the household may be less likely to be enticed by them!
+When the ultra-processed and packaged foods are not in the house, everyone in the household are less likely to eat them!